 Professor Minerva Becker, MD is Head of the Unit of Head and Neck and Maxillo-facial Radiology, Diagnostic Department, at the Geneva University Hospitals.
 Her clinical expertise includes imaging in head and neck oncology, the skull base, orbit, salivary glands, and inner ear, with a strong tertiary multidisciplinary activity in the respective fields.

 Being widely recognised as an enthusiastic academic teacher, she is in charge of a part of the undergraduate radiology programme at her faculty of medicine.
 On a national and international level, she has given over 450 invited lectures focusing on head and neck radiology.
 Over many years, she has chaired the Education Committee of the European Society of Head and Neck Radiology (ESHNR), overseeing the European subspecialty training curriculum and the subspecialty examination in head and neck radiology.
 She is the Past President of the ESHNR.
-Since 2021 she has served on the Executive Council of the European Society of Radiology (ESR) as chair of the Education Committee.
+From 2021 to 2023 she has served on the Executive Council of the European Society of Radiology (ESR) as chair of the Education Committee.

 As a leader of the Research Group on Head and Neck Radiology at the University of Geneva, she has led multiple research projects as a primary scientific investigator with competitive public grants funded by the Swiss National Science Foundation.